prajnar123123213/snake_2025/README.md

   layout: post
   title: Jupyter Python Sample
   description: Example Blog!!!
 This shows code and notes from hacks.
-  type: ccc
-  courses: { csa: {week: 5} }
   ---
   ```

 - The front matter will always have '---' at the top and bottom to distinguish it and each key-value pair will be separated by a ':'.

 - Here we can modify things like the title and description.

-- The type value will tell us which column this is going to appear under the time box supported pages.
-The "ccc" stands for Code, Code, Code.

-- The courses will tell us which menu item it will be under, in this case, the `csa` menu, and the `week` tells it what row (week) it will appear under that menu.